 When we think of popular social media platforms, we are naturally drawn to the likes of Facebook, Instagram and Twitter.

-Perhaps we might add TikTok into that equation now, due to the rise of short, fun videos that capture our short attention spans – not forgetting its influence on the rise of video on other platforms too!
+Perhaps we might add TikTok into that equation now.
+The rise of short, fun videos that capture our short attention spans has had a huge influence on the rise of video on other platforms too!

 But does this really come as a shock?

-The importance of connections on social media have always been a key aspect within marketing, as online communities are more and more prevalent in fostering engagement and creating genuine relationships.
+The importance of connections on social media have always been a key aspect within marketing.
+After all, online communities are more and more prevalent in fostering engagement and creating genuine relationships.

 While this doesn’t mean we should start conducting our digital marketing via Whatsapp, there are some important tips that can be taken from this fact.